sahat/satellizer/README.md

 - **userData** - Optional object for sending additional data to the server along with `code`, `clientId`, `redirectUri` (OAuth 2.0) or `oauth_token`, `oauth_verifier` (OAuth 1.0).

-**:hourglass: Note:** Linking accounts business logic is handled entirely on the server.
+**:bulb: Note:** Linking accounts business logic is handled entirely on the server.

 #### Usage